palacino/yz/README.md

 # An anomaly detection algorithm POC

-this repo contains a demo package

-RESTAPI: a Flask-based rest api wrapper around "anomaly", a subpackage containing a k-nearest neighbor anomaly detection algorithm
+this repo contains "RESTAPI", a Flask-based rest api wrapper around "anomaly", a subpackage containing a k-nearest neighbor anomaly detection algorithm.

 If you want to start the Flask aplication, you can simply type (in the api folder)